DerwenAI/ERKG/article/draft.md

 ![Neo4j Desktop application window](img/neo4j_desktop.png)

 Click on the newly created database, then a right side panel will show settings and administrative links -- as shown in the "Neo4j Desktop" figure.
-Click on the `Plugin` link, open the `Graph Data Science Library` drop-down, then install this plugin.
+Click on the `Plugin` link, open the `Graph Data Science Library` drop-down, then [install this plugin](https://neo4j.com/docs/graph-data-science/current/installation/neo4j-desktop/).
-We'll use the GDS library to access the Neo4j graph database through Python.

-Click on the reset button, next to `Stop` -- or simply stop the database, then start it again.
+Click on the `Start` button.
 Your GDS plugin will be in place, and local service endpoints for accessing the graph database should be ready.
 Now click on the `Details` link and find the port number for the [Bolt protocol](https://neo4j.com/docs/bolt/current/bolt/).
 In our example `7687` is the Bolt port number.